I already told you about the beautiful children bookstores of Porto, and now I am going to share with you the best museums in Porto for families!

 Sea Life is also a great place for you to start educating your kids, in a fun and interactive way, about important topics such as life preservation, recycling, etc.

-Local tip: It actually pays off to buy the online tickets to Sea Life Porto and you can save up to 20% on both adults’ & kids’ tickets (yes, I did the math!)
+Local tip: It actually pays off to buy the online ticket to Sea Life Porto and it provides a 10% on both adults’ & kids’ tickets.

 When the kids start to get tired of the best museums in Porto for families (ok, who are we kidding?
 You are the one who will get tired first… :P), you can simply take them for a short boat ride.
 This is usually an activity that pleases both adults and kids.

 In this regard, I highly recommend you to go for the 6 bridges cruise in the Douro river.
 During 50 minutes you will get the opportunity to see the six beautiful bridges in Porto, that date from the eighteenth century all the way to the the twentieth century.

 From the boat you will also have plenty of opportunities to photograph not only Ribeira, the riverside neighbourhood, but also Afurada, the picturesque fishermen village.

 Local tip: When I take this activity with my readers I buy the ticket online first as I hate to wait in queues.
 The online ticket to the 6 bridges cruise costs exactly the same as if you buy in on the spot, but you just need to print it and show it at the entrance.
 Keep in mind that this online ticket is valid on the boats that departure from Ribeira, on the side of Porto, and not on the decks of the other side of the river, in Gaia.

 Serralves, which combines a contemporary art museum with a magnificent garden, is one of the most special places in the Porto.
 Every Saturday and Sunday it organizes workshops for families with kids.